In this article we will try to explain all the important things about the stepper motor driver you need to know.

 There are a lot of different types of stepper motor drivers but in general all do the same thing – move stepper motors.

-All of this can of course be produced by a microcontroller driving a few FETs but the design and the programming would take time.
-Thankfully there are already made solutions.
+All of this we of course be produce by a microcontroller driving a few FETs but the design and the programming would take time.
+Thankfully there are already existing solutions.

 Types of drivers